enormandeau/github_tutorial/README.md

 **This tutorial is under construction and is mostly an empty template.
 Come have a look later!**

-The tutorial will be used in a workshop on 2015-11-18, so stay tuned!
+The tutorial should be used in a workshop on 2015-11-18, so stay tuned!

 ![be social](images/be-social.gif)